 7. A bar magnet has no markings to indicate its poles.
 How would you find out near which end is its north pole is located?

-A bar magnet is hanged in the air and the end pointing to the north is the north pole of the magnet.
+A bar magnet is hung in the air, and the end pointing to the north is the north pole of the magnet.

 8. You are given an iron strip.
 How will you make it into a magnet?

 Take a bar magnet and keep in contact with one of its poles with one edge of the bar of iron.